Article 99: Plot

-Through overhearing Dreyfoos' phone conversation, Morgan learns a new shipment of cardiac surgery tools is stored in the pathology department.
-He relays this info to Sturgess, who does a midnight raid to get the tools.
+Overhearing Dreyfoos' phone conversation, Morgan learns that a new shipment of cardiac surgery tools is stored in the pathology department.
+He relays this information to Sturgess, who conducts a midnight raid to obtain the tools.
 However, this turns out to be a trap set by Dreyfoos, who films the theft and blackmails Sturgess into voluntary suspension and a declaration of guilt if charges are brought.
 Shortly after, Abrams passes away, heavily affecting Morgan as he feels he failed his patient.
-Morgan eventually finds Dreyfoos' film and, infuriated he was used as bait, declares open rebellion against Dreyfoos, resulting in his own suspension.
+Morgan eventually finds Dreyfoos' film and, infuriated by being used as bait, declares open rebellion against Dreyfoos, resulting in his own suspension.

-Morgan and Sturgess, along with wiseguy veteran Luther Jerome, begin planning a hostile takeover to properly attend to the patients without the administration's interference.
+Morgan and Sturgess, along with wiseguy veteran Luther Jerome, begin planning a hostile takeover to properly attend to the patients without interference from the administration.
 The veterans successfully lock out the security guards while Dreyfoos is away.
 Police gather outside but cannot remove the veterans as the hospital is under federal jurisdiction.
 News of the standoff reaches the FBI and the Inspector General, who arrives to assess the situation.
 The Inspector General attempts to negotiate with Luther, but Luther stands his ground as the veterans unfurl a massive banner in the hospital stating 'No Surrender'.

 The FBI prepares to retake the hospital by force, cutting off the power and issuing a final warning.
 Sturgess convinces Luther to lay down resistance and reopen the hospital.
 The Inspector General and Dreyfoos enter the building and attempt to arrest Morgan, but Morgan stands his ground.
-The Inspector General discloses he himself is a Vietnam veteran, and acknowledging the situation the hospital is facing, he suspends Dreyfoos from the hospital management.
+The Inspector General discloses he himself is a Vietnam veteran and, acknowledging the situation the hospital is facing, he suspends Dreyfoos from hospital management.
 Morgan decides to become a permanent resident in Monument Heights as no prosecutions are made.

-Victory is sadly short-lived, as Dreyfoos' unnamed replacement decides to continue Dreyfoos' previous policies.
+The victory is sadly short-lived, as Dreyfoos' unnamed replacement decides to continue Dreyfoos' previous policies.
 Morgan and Sturgess vow to take a stand against the 'new' administration.